leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ##Test script code:
 This testing file include all well know methods of Java SDK.
-This script required sample file name as “testFile” at following location in ``$file_path = "../temp_data/$file_name";`` your project Directory.
+This script required sample file name as ``testFile`` at following location in ``$file_path = "../temp_data/$file_name";`` your project Directory.
 Sample Operation testing Script which is located in downloaded project’s LeoFSSample.java  file or you can access [script] (https://gist.github.com/PatelParas/8a06ec19283efa4c09ff#file-leofs_java_client_testing_script).

 ##Test script output :
-You can check sample output of this script via this [link] (https://gist.github.com/PatelParas/8a06ec19283efa4c09ff#file-leofs_java_client_testing_results).
+You can check sample output of this script via [this link] (https://gist.github.com/PatelParas/8a06ec19283efa4c09ff#file-leofs_java_client_testing_results).